Early impressions of all 32 NFL first-round picks

 No. 13: Washington Redskins

 DL Da'Ron Payne.
 He looks to be in good shape and has been working as the No. 1 nose tackle, next to former college teammate Jonathan Allen.
 Safety D.J.
-Swearinger said he has already seen an impact from Payne, who has been difficult to move.
+Swearinger said he already has seen an impact from Payne, who has been difficult to move.
 That's what the Redskins need along the front.
 Payne weighs around 310 pounds, but that weight is spread evenly as he looks thick all over.
 He hasn't been noticeable rushing the passer, but his job most likely will be to push the pocket and not necessarily to record sacks.
 That part of his game remains to be seen.
 But there's nothing at this point to suggest he's not on the path the team had envisioned.
 Status: Right on track. -- John Keim

 No. 14: New Orleans Saints